sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible für Entwickler" that I presented on JUGSaxony in Dresden at 20th September 2016.
+You can find here the slides and the sample code of my talk "Ansible für Devs - Konfigurationsmanagement nicht nur für Ops" that I presented on Continuous Lifecycle in Mannheim at 16th November 2016.

 ## Running the Code Samples

-The code samples are tested with Ansible 2.1.1.0 and serverspec 2.31.0 .
+The code samples are tested with Ansible 2.2.0.0 and serverspec 2.37.2 .

-### Setup Test infrastructure
+### Setup Test Infrastructure
 I prepare a Vagrantfile for the setup of the test infrastructure.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 Then follow these steps:

 1. Open a CLI and go to the location of the file `Vagrantfile`.